-If your product is targeted towards mid and enterprise markets, then having this ability is a must.
-Your product strategy needs to inform which APIs you need to build first, so you can expose the most critical functionality as soon as possible.
+If your product is targeted towards mid and enterprise markets, having this ability is a must.
+Your product strategy needs to inform which APIs you need to build first so that you can expose the most critical functionality as soon as possible.

 #2 Having an API enables professional services revenue.

-If your customer is looking for a feature you don’t have or needs specific customizations, having an API can help you close the deal and bring in additional revenue in the form of professional services.
-In Enterprise software, it is very common to have an implementation team that focuses on developing one-off features for specific clients.
-This also helps keep your core development team focused on developing strategic features that will solve problems for your critical mass of users.
+If your customer is looking for a feature, you don’t need specific customizations.
+Having an API can help you close the deal and bring in additional revenue in the form of professional services.
+In Enterprise software, it is widespread to have an implementation team that focuses on developing one-off features for specific clients.
+This also helps keep your core development team focused on developing strategic features to solve problems for your critical mass of users.

 #3 With an API, you can build a partner network.

 While your Sales team is finite, a partner network can bring scalability and additional revenue to your organization.
-Once you have an API, partners can either integrate into your product (like the eCommerce example above) or they can build custom tools and functionality on top of your product.
+Once you have an API, partners can integrate it into your product (like the eCommerce example above), or they can build custom tools and functionality on top of your product.

 The key advantage here is that partners will help you sell your product because they want to sell their products or services on top of it.
 By creating a partner network to leverage your API, you have automatically created new sales channels and have scaled your Sales and Marketing teams in a way that otherwise might not be possible.

 - Behind the Scenes of Dolby’s New Cloud Platform with Stephane Giraudie

 - 7 IoT Business Models That Are Transforming Industries